 First, we'll look at most investors' favorite metric: the P/E ratio.
 It divides the company's share price by its earnings per share (EPS) -- the lower, the better.

-Then, we'll take things up a notch with a more advanced metric: enterprise value to unlevered free cash flow.
-This divides the company's enterprise value (basically, its market cap plus its debt, minus its cash) by its unlevered free cash flow (its free cash flow, adding back the interest payments on its debt).
-Like the P/E, the lower this number is, the better.
+Then we'll take things up a notch with a more advanced metric: enterprise value to unlevered free cash flow, which divides the company's enterprise value (basically, its market cap plus its debt, minus its cash) by its unlevered free cash flow (its free cash flow, adding back the interest payments on its debt).
+As with the P/E, the lower this number is, the better.

 Analysts argue about which is more important -- earnings or cash flow.
 Who cares?
 A good buy ideally has low multiples on both.

-Medtronic has a P/E ratio of 12.5 and an EV/FCF ratio of 11.3 over the trailing 12 months.
-If we stretch and compare current valuations with the five-year averages for earnings and free cash flow, Medtronic has a P/E ratio of 15.3 and a five-year EV/FCF ratio of 14.8.
+Medtronic has a P/E ratio of 11.0 and an EV/FCF ratio of 11.4 over the trailing 12 months.
+If we stretch and compare current valuations with the five-year averages for earnings and free cash flow, we see that Medtronic has a P/E ratio of 13.6 and a five-year EV/FCF ratio of 12.9.

-A one-year ratio under 10 for both metrics is ideal.
-For a five-year metric, under 20 is ideal.
+A positive one-year ratio of less than 10 for both metrics is ideal (at least in my opinion).
+For a five-year metric, less than 20 is ideal.

-Medtronic has a mixed performance in hitting the ideal targets, but let's see how it compares against some competitors and industry mates.
+Medtronic has a mixed performance in hitting the ideal targets, but let's see how it stacks up against some of its competitors and industry mates.